lightbend/lightbend-orchestration-docs/README.md

-# Lightbend Orchestration for Kubernetes Documentation
+# Lightbend Orchestration Documentation

-This project contains the documentation for Lightbend Orchestration for Kubernetes.
+This project contains the documentation for Lightbend Orchestration.
 This is a [Paradox](https://github.com/lightbend/paradox) project that will be published to [Lightbend Tech Hub](https://developer.lightbend.com/).

 ## Build